Fxztam/FormsMaterializedItem/README.md

 # FormsMaterializedItem
 This Oracle Forms PoC demo shows simple materialized handlings of Forms items with native PL/SQL Low-Code.

 ### Solution includes 3 parts:
-* Materializing of none based table Forms items with 3 additional items for labeling, underlining and messaging
+* Materializing of non-database table Forms items with 3 additional items for labeling, underlining and messaging
 * shows a simple verification of Oracle password inputs
 * demonstrates a automatic Forms item test sequence with comparizion of result states and values.